Accusoft/PrizmDocServerSdkDotNet/docfx_project/index.md

 ### 4. Start Processing Some Documents!

-- See the [How To] guides for concrete examples.
+- See the [How To Guides] for concrete examples.
 - Consult the [API Reference] for detailed information.

 ## Source Code